lowRISC/lowrisc-site/content/docs/minion-v0.4/tag_core.md

 #### Asynchronous Load/Store tag exceptions

-Currently the exceptions caused by Load/Store tag checks can be asynchronous.
+Currently the exceptions caused by Load/Store tag checks may be asynchronous.
-If the load/store operation ends up missing in L1 D$, the non-blocking D$ would fetch the missing cache line without blocking the core pipeline.
+If the load/store operation ends up missing in the L1 D$, the non-blocking D$ would fetch the missing cache line without blocking the core pipeline.
 The missed load/store instructions are processed out-of-order with the ALU instructions.

 When the missing cache line is fetched later, it may fail in the tag check.
 An exception is still raised with the right exceptional pc but out-of-sync with the core pipeline.
 This behaviour leads to two issues: asynchronous tag exception and miscounting the retired instructions (`retire` CSR).

 The error towards the number of retired instructions is small.
-As for the asynchronous tag exception, we will fix this issue by rolling-back the core pipeline with a reorder buffer.
+As for the asynchronous tag exception, a later release will fix this issue by rolling-back the core pipeline with a reorder buffer.
-For this release, `fence.i` instruction can be used to enforce synchronised load/store exceptions, although it is rather heavy.
+For this release, the `fence.i` instruction can be used to enforce synchronous load/store exceptions, but with a high overhead.

 #### Tag regression tests

 A relatively thorough regression test suite is provided for the tag functions in `vsim/riscv-tests/tag`.
-It is possible to run this test suite by
+It is possible to run this test suite by executing

     make run-tag-tests